suravi73/Data-Card/LFW_Data_Card.md

 - **Usage guidelines:** For non-commercial research only
 - **Train/test splits:** Standard splits provided (View 1 for development, View 2 for testing)
 - **Preprocessing:** Images are aligned and cropped; original images also available
-- *Note: Users should be aware of potential privacy and bias concerns.*

 ---